Theta-Limited/OpenAthena-Legacy-Python/README.md

 🖼️👨‍💻 + 🧮⛰️ = 🎯📍

 This technique may greatly reduce the incidence of errors during the process of [forward artillery observation](https://en.wikipedia.org/wiki/Artillery_observer), with a profound impact towards reducing harm to civilian lives and property in warfare.
-OpenAthena may also prove especially useful for life-saving civillian search and rescure (SAR) and other applications
+OpenAthena may also prove especially useful for life-saving civilian search and rescue (SAR) and other applications

 This software is in pre-alpha.
 Use appropriate caution when using data generated from this program